fritzbrenner/gitgithubsandbox/README.md

 # GitGithubSandbox
 This is just a sandbox area for playing with Git and GitHub.

-Here's a file with some relly baaaad smelling mistaeaks.
-I mean baaaad spellllling mastakes.

-Someone needs to fix these and create a pull request to get the mistakes corrected.
+This is the updated README.md file with all the spelling mistakes removed.